ahebrank/frontback/README.md

 ### Prerequisites

 - python3 and pip3
-- nodejs and npm
+- nodejs and yarn
-- patch-package: `npm i -g patch-package`

 ### Install

-Use `make install` to install dependencies with npm and pip.
+Use `make install` to install dependencies with yarn and pip.
+Create a `repos.json` file in the endpoint directory.

 ###